 How do I donate my Capital Credits to the CoServ Charitable Foundation?

-What happens if I am no longer a CoServ customer or if I am the executor for a CoServ customer?
+What happens if I am no longer a CoServ Member or if I am the executor for a CoServ Member?

-As a former customer, you are entitled to share in the margins of the cooperative for the period of time you received service from CoServ Electric, which can be retired (paid) for more than a decade after you close your CoServ account.
-If you are a former customer or executor and have not received a statement in the mail, please chat with us.
+As a former Member, you are entitled to share in the margins of the cooperative for the period of time you received service from CoServ Electric, which can be retired (paid) for more than a decade after you close your CoServ account.
+If you are a former Member or executor and have not received a statement in the mail, please contact us at firstname.lastname@example.org.

 How do I claim Capital Credit retirements from past years that are owed to me?